 Ten Years Ago in the NevadaGram

 Ely is known for the number and quality of the murals that decorate the local cityscape.
 Visitors are charmed by the big burro flipping a flapjack on the eastern facade of The Hotel Nevada, but only a few fortunate voyeurs have seen the impressive scenes of Pigalle painted on the interior walls of the Big 4 Brothel at the western edge of Ely.
-According to the Big 4’s website, they were painted in the 1930s by “by a gentleman who fell in love with one of the working girls”.
+According to [a previous version of] the Big 4’s website, they were painted in the 1930s by “by a gentleman who fell in love with one of the working girls”.

 The wildflower bloom that drew such heavy visitor traffic to Death Valley in April has moved north to splash the green hillsides with purple and yellow, dapple them with blue and red, and then spatter them with white and pink.
 Yummy.
 The long winter and wet spring will surely lead to a long summer of heavy fire potential, but for now it’s gorgeous.